 Things like no clutter, no annoying popups, good page speed, no fluff content, bigger font, shorter paragraphs, all those good things.
 This will lead to positive SEO signals and improve your organic search result rankings in the long term.

 Check out this tweet by Chelsea Peretti, which sparked a huge debate in the Mediavine Facebook group:

 - They want to increase their ad revenue.
-The longer the content, the more ads will be displayed, the higher the ad revenue.
+The longer the content, the more ads will be displayed, and the higher the ad revenue.

-In all fairness, some bloggers are actually very decent writers and the “extra” content they add can sometimes be very good, entertaining and useful.
+In all fairness, some bloggers are actually very decent writers and the “extra” content they add can sometimes be very good, entertaining, and useful.

 JOIN BLOG PIONEER

 Subscribe now and receive tips and thoughts on blogging, SEO, and WordPress straight to your mailbox.

 If you’re a food blogger, hopefully the above makes sense.
 There is indeed an SEO benefit in having that jump-to-recipe button in your recipe articles.
 A tiny benefit perhaps, but the correlation between the two most definitely exists.

 But it’s important to understand why, so you can make an informed decision on whether or not you’re going to include it.
 There are always two sides to a story, and there’s never a one-size-fits-all solution.